TheAlpha16/Writeups/Try Hack Me/Gallery/Gallery.md

 So to get it we can use `mysql` on machine.
 But here I have used [Adminer](https://github.com/vrana/adminer/releases/download/v4.8.1/adminer-4.8.1.php) which is a GUI for SQL DataBase in a single file.

-I have hosted this file on my http server and used wget to tranfer it to `/var/www/html` directory Then I have accessed this from the webpage
+I have hosted this file on my http server and used wget to tranfer it to `/var/www/html` directory.

+Then I have accessed this from the webpage

 <img src="./images/adminer.png" width="300">